cdrpl/idlemon/README.md

 # Idlemon Server

 This is a game server for an online idle game.
-Most player actions are received through HTTP requests but WebSockets are used for realtime needs such as player chat.
-Player data is stored in a Postgres database and Redis is used as a temporary cache.
+Player actions are received through HTTP requests and WebSockets are used to send realtime data to players.
+PostgreSQL is used to persist player data and Redis is used to cache temporary data.

 ### Dependencies